Egyptian Expeditionary Force

 The Egyptian Expeditionary Force (EEF) was a military formation of the British Empire, formed on 10 March 1916 under the command of General Archibald Murray from the Mediterranean Expeditionary Force and the Force in Egypt (1914–1915), at the beginning of the Sinai and Palestine campaign of the First World War.

+Officially, the EEF and its personnel were part of the British Empire.
+In practice, the reality was somewhat more complex.
+The force drew upon manpower and support from a vast array of local Arab irregulars.
+Alongside imperial troops served (unofficially) hundreds of thousands of Egyptian Arabs, mostly employed in labour and transport corps, but also serving as irregular soldiers.
+Moreover, the EEF also incorporated French and Italian detachments, international volunteer formations such as the Jewish Legion, and cooperated closely with Arab Revolt forces operating outside the formal British military structure.

 History

 A mint stamp of the Egyptian Expeditionary Force available at EEF post offices in Lebanon.

 Formed in the British protectorate of the Sultanate of Egypt, the initially small force was raised to guard the Suez Canal and Egypt.
 After the withdrawal from the Gallipoli campaign the force grew into a large reserve to provide reinforcements for the Western Front, while the Western Frontier Force fought in the Senussi campaign from 1915 to 1917 and the Eastern Force (EF) defended the canal at the Battle of Romani in August 1916.
 Following the victory at Romani, part of the Eastern Force pursued the Ottoman invading force back to Palestine after the victories at the Battle of Magdhaba in December 1916 and the Battle of Rafa in January 1917, by which time the Desert Column had been formed within the EF.
 These victories resulted in the recapture of substantial Egyptian territory and were followed in March and April by two Eastern Force defeats on Ottoman territory, at the First Battle of Gaza and Second Battle of Gaza in southern Palestine.

-During the Stalemate in Southern Palestine from April to October 1917, Murray consolidated the EF's position and in June General Edmund Allenby took command and began preparations to take the offensive, employing manoeuvre warfare.
-He reorganised the force into the XX Corps, XXI Corps and Desert Mounted Corps (formerly the Desert Column).
-On 31 October two corps captured Beersheba defended by the Ottoman III Corps (which had fought at Gallipoli), which weakened their defences stretching almost continually from Gaza to Beersheba.
-Subsequently the Battle of Tel el Khuweilfe, the Third Battle of Gaza and the Battle of Hareira and Sheria forced an Ottoman withdrawal from Gaza on the night of 6/7 November and the beginning of the pursuit to Jerusalem.
-During the subsequent operations, about 50 mi of Ottoman territory, was captured as a result of the EEF victories at the Battle of Mughar Ridge (10–14 November) and the Battle of Jerusalem (17 November – 30 December.)
+During the Stalemate in Southern Palestine from April to October 1917, Murray consolidated the EF's position and in June General Edmund Allenby took command and began preparations for an offensive.
+He reorganised the force into the XX Corps, XXI Corps and the Desert Mounted Corps (formerly the Desert Column).
+On 31 October two corps captured Beersheba defended by the Ottoman III Corps (that had fought at Gallipoli), which weakened their defences stretching almost continuously from Gaza to Beersheba.
+The Battle of Tel el Khuweilfe, the Third Battle of Gaza and the Battle of Hareira and Sheria forced an Ottoman withdrawal from Gaza on the night of 6/7 November and the beginning of the pursuit to Jerusalem.
+During the subsequent operations, about 50 mi of Ottoman territory, was captured in the EEF victories at the Battle of Mughar Ridge (10–14 November) and the Battle of Jerusalem (17 November – 30 December).